 West Arnhem College also operates in Gunbalanya, providing schooling from preschool to Year 12.
 The town also has a youth centre, arts centre, supermarket, service station and licensed community sports club.

-Click here for information of the Gunbalanya Local Board.
+Click here for information of the Gunbalanya Local Authority.

 300km east of Darwin and 60km north-east of Jabiru across the East Alligator River in Arnhem Land.